-Prerequisites: OPMG 507, OPMG 520 or consent of the instructor.
-Offered in fall.
 The objective of the course is to explore the key capabilities that a supply chain must develop to support the business strategy of a firm and the relationship between the desired capabilities and the structure of a supply chain.
 The course defines supply chain structure in terms of the following drivers of performance: facilities, information, inventory and transportation.
 The relationship between structure and performance is analyzed using case studies and analytical models.
 The course will also discuss methodologies for designing and planning a supply chain

-Project Management (3 cr.)
-528
+528 Project Management (3 cr.)

-Prerequisites: OPMG 507, OPMG 520 or consent of the instructor.
-Offered in fall.
 This course covers management techniques that are applicable to a wide variety of project types including new product development, business start-ups, marketing campaigns, facility relocations, construction, research programs, and special events.
 Emphasis is on scheduling, budgeting, and control including the selection and application of project management software.
 Other topics include project organization, qualifications and roles of the project manager, project leadership, team building, and the management of conflict and stress in projects